Can A Home Be Sold After A Failed Inspection in [market_city]

 A Guide to Selling Homes with Inspection Issues in North Carolina

 Even though it can be hard to sell a house in North Carolina after it has failed an inspection, it is possible with the appropriate strategy.
-Homeowners need to carefully consider how to show their house to potential purchasers when there are problems with the inspection.
+Homeowners need to carefully consider how to show their house to potential buyers when there are problems with the inspection.
 The most important thing is to stress openness and know what your legal duties are.
 This article will go into detail about how to market properties that failed inspections and what sellers in North Carolina need to know about the law.
 This will give sellers a clear route to follow even when things get tough.

 How to Market a Home with a Failed Inspection in North Carolina